 On our online container trading platform, you can find containers in 2500+ locations globally within seconds from vetted members.
 Our platform makes it possible to find container deals, compare and negotiate container prices – all in one place.
 And we do it without charging any commission.

 Want to find the best container deals?
 Simply use the trading search below by filling in your desired container type and location.
 Then, you can choose the deal that’s within your budget easily!

 Change your search criteria or fill out the form below to get notified via email when there is a new match for you on xChange!

 How to buy a shipping container in 7 steps

-As a first step, we’ve curated 7 simple steps for you to buy a container of your choice.
-These steps will help you understand your needs and make an informed choice before you shell out hundreds of dollars.
+That’s why we’ve curated 7 simple steps for you to follow to buy a container of your choice.
+These steps will help you understand your needs and make an informed choice before you shell out thousands of dollars.

 Step 1: Should I buy or lease a shipping container?

 The first thing you need to be completely sure about is whether it makes sense for you to actually buy the shipping containers or lease them.
 That decision depends on your situation.

 Let’s have a look at some of the different scenarios for you to consider.